ginomessmer/x-azure-functions-filter-http-issue/README.md

 ## The issue

 If you take a look into `FunctionsFilterHttpIssue.Filter.BannedNameAttribute`, you’ll notice it throws an ArgumentException when ever the client passes a banned name (that is part of the BannedNames array).
-If we were about to translate it into common HTTP terms, that would be a 400 - Bad Request, right?
+If we were about to translate it into common HTTP terms, that would be a 403 - Forbidden for instance, right?

 However, there’s no way for us to pass any status codes back to the runtime.
 The runtime interprets all exceptions in our Function as 500 - Internal Server Error, though that’s not entirely right in this case.
 It’s just an invalid request.